 - 1. All briefs shall be filed with the Clerk of Court.
 See Florida Rule of Appellate Procedure 9.210 for required contents of and procedure for briefs.
-Please do not file or send courtesy copies unless requested. - 2.
-An initial brief must be served within 70 days of filing the notice of appeal, except in criminal cases.
+Do not file or send courtesy copies unless requested. - 2.
+An initial brief must be served within 70 days of filing the notice of appeal.
 See Florida Rule of Appellate Procedure 9.110(f).
-For criminal cases, the initial brief must be served within 30 days of service of the record.
-See Florida Rule of Appellate Procedure 9.140(g).
-Except for postconviction appeals, your appeal can be dismissed if you fail to file an initial brief.

-- 3. For post-conviction appeals where no evidentiary hearing was held, the initial brief, if any, must be filed within 30 days of filing the notice of appeal. - 4.
-An answer brief must be served within 20 days of service of the initial brief, and any reply brief must be served within 20 days of service of the answer brief. - 5.
-All briefs shall include a certificate of service showing service of the brief on the opposing parties or their attorneys, as well as a certificate of compliance pursuant to Florida Rule of Appellate Procedure 9.210(a)(2). - 6.
-Failure to cite to the record for facts stated in the brief, in compliance with Florida Rule of Appellate Procedure 9.210, may result in the brief being stricken. - 7.
+- 3. An answer brief must be served within 30 days of service of the initial brief, and any reply brief must be served within 30 days of service of the answer brief. - 4.
+All briefs shall include a certificate of service showing service of the brief on the opposing parties or their attorneys, as well as a certificate of compliance pursuant to Florida Rule of Appellate Procedure 9.210. - 5.
+Failure to cite to the record for facts stated in the brief, in compliance with Florida Rule of Appellate Procedure 9.210, may result in the brief being stricken. - 6.
 A party's brief should contain all relevant authority published prior to submission of the brief.
 A Notice of Supplemental Authority should cite only to newly discovered cases (copy of the opinion should be attached to the Notice) with a clear designation of the point on appeal to which the authority is pertinent.
-Argument is not permitted in the Notice of Supplemental Authority. - 8.
+Argument is not permitted in the Notice of Supplemental Authority. - 7.
 If not filed electronically, all briefs shall be securely stapled with one staple in the upper left-hand corner and without brief covers.
 No onion skin or similar quality copies will be accepted.